3 Days in Warsaw – Plan the Best Warsaw Itinerary

 Morning: Roam Around the Old Town

-A vibrant market square with a crowd of people and historic colorful buildings.
+A vibrant market square with a crowd of people and historic colorful buildings in Warsaw.

 Morning: Krasinski Palace Gardens